 - Happened again, causing him to postpone an update and instead do a brief sketch in which Ma-ti encounters Doug's character from Ask That Guy with the Glasses (who does not speak for the duration).

-- Spoony put his injuries to good use.
-His E.T. video game review was done while he was on painkillers and recovering from dental surgery, making his seeming madness more realistic.
+- Spoony put his injuries to good use; his ET The Extra Terrestrial review was done while he was on painkillers and recovering from dental surgery, making his seeming madness more realistic.

 - He also had to concentrate on doing vlogs and Lets Plays for a few months after suffering a Jones fracture.
 This was caused by nothing more than setting his foot down wrong, giving him something of a reputation for having fragile bones.
 Ironically, Spoony's commentary for Kickassia reveals that he was pretty much the only person (including cameraman Rob Walker) who got through the arduous shoot unscathed.